mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 The function **Hide visibility by folders** allows to save the configuration of the opacity.
 When active, the opacity of the individual layers is not displayed and cannot be changed.

 The function **Hide info** allows you to disable the FeatureInfo-function.
-Independently of the settings in the Layerset or source the FeatureInfo-function is no longer possible.
+Independently of the settings in the Layerset or source, the FeatureInfo-function is no longer available.

 The checkbox **Thematic layer** activates the thematic division of levels.
 The next section contains further explanation on how to configure the thematic layertree.